michaelbosik/dragonflyspawn/vs-2017/README.txt

-Michael Bosik
-mbosik@wpi.edu

-Files Included in Submission:

-Header Files
-- Box.h
-- Clock.h
-- DisplayManager.h
-- Event.h
-- EventCollision.h
-- EventKeyboard.h
-- EventMouse.h
-- EventOut.h
-- EventStep.h
-- EventView.h
-- Frame.h
-- GameManager.h
-- InputManager.h
-- LogManager.h
-- Manager.h
-- Music.h
-- Object.h
-- ObjectList.h
-- ObjectListIterator.h
-- ResourceManager.h
-- Sound.h
-- Sprite.h
-- utility.h
-- Vector.h
-- ViewObject.h
-- WorldManager.h
-- TestInputDetectorObject.h

-Source Files
-- Box.cpp
-- Clock.cpp
-- DisplayManager.cpp
-- Event.cpp.
-- EventCollision.cpp
-- EventKeyboard.cpp
-- EventMouse.cpp
-- EventOut.cpp
-- EventStep.cpp
-- EventView.cpp
-- Frame.cpp
-- GameManager.cpp
-- InputManager.cpp
-- LogManager.cpp
-- Manager.cpp
-- Music.cpp
-- Object.cpp
-- ObjectList.cpp
-- ObjectListIterator.cpp
-- ResourceManager.cpp
-- Sound.cpp
-- Sprite.cpp
-- Test.cpp
-- TIDO.cpp
-- utility.cpp
-- Vector.cpp
-- ViewObject.cpp
-- WorldManager.cpp

-Other Files
-- dragonfly.log
-- dragonfly.sln
-- README.txt
-- saucer-shoot.vcxproj
-- saucer-shoot.vcxproj.filters
-- saucer-shoot.vcxproj.user
-- ../df-font.ttf
-- ../Makefile
-- ../sprites/explosion-spr.txt
-- ../sprites/saucer-spr.txt
-- ../sounds/Africa8Bit.wav
-- ../sounds/Pew.wav

-The provided source files allow for the user to log messages to a log file, create objects to put in object lists and iterate through them, create vectors for objects to follow, create step events in the game engine, detect keyboard and mouse input, render objects to the screen as well as draw objects with colors, detect object collisions and draw strings to the screen, load sounds, msuic and sprites to the engine, associate sprites to objects, set a viewfollowing camera to an objects.

-To compile this code, load the project solution into a compiler such as Visual Studio.
-Build the solution by clicking on the Build drop down and then Build Solution.
-Click on the Local Windows Debugger button to run the code.

-The tests for this assignment were written in the source file "Test.cpp".
-This file contains fluent tests for every single method in the Clock, Event, EventStep, GameManager, LogManager, Manager, Object, ObjectList, ObjectListIterator, Vector, DisplayManager, InputManager, and WorldManager classes.
-All of the tests results will be logged to the logfile "dragonfly.log" in the project location on your harddrive.
-To run these tests, compile the project as explained above.
+Brian Earl
+Bearl

+Platform: Windows

+Files:
+Box.cpp
+Box.h
+Clock.cpp
+Clock.h
+Color.h
+DevelopmentCheck.cpp
+df-font
+DisplayManager.h
+DisplayManager.cpp
+dragonfly.txt
+Event.cpp
+Event.h
+EventCollision.cpp
+EventCollision.h
+EventKeyboard.cpp
+EventKeyboard.h
+EventMouse.cpp
+EventMouse.h
+EventOut.cpp
+EventOut.h
+EventStep.cpp
+EventStep.h
+EventView.cpp
+EventView.h
+Frame.cpp
+Frame.h
+GameManager.cpp
+GameManager.h
+InputManager.cpp
+InputManager.h
+LogManager.cpp
+LogManager.h
+Main.cpp
+Manager.cpp
+Manager.h
+Music.cpp
+Music.h
+Object.cpp
+Object.h
+ObjectList.cpp
+ObjectList.h
+ObjectListIterator.cpp
+ObjectListIterator.h
+README.txt
+ResourceManager.cpp
+ResourceManager.h
+Sound.cpp
+Sound.h
+Sprite.cpp
+Sprite.h
+utility.cpp
+utility.h
+Vector.cpp
+Vector.h
+ViewObject.cpp
+ViewObject.h
+WorldManager.cpp
+WorldManager.h

+vs-2017/sourcer-shoot.sln
+vs-2017/sourcer-shoot.vcxproj
+vs-2017/sourcer-shoot.vcxproj.filters
+vs-2017/sourcer-shoot.vcxproj.user

+Resources/sounds/explode.wav
+Resources/sounds/fire.wav
+Resources/sounds/game-over.wav
+Resources/sounds/nuke.wav
+Resources/sounds/start-music.wav

+Resources/sprites/bullet-spr.txt
+Resources/sprites/bullet-spr-2.txt
+Resources/sprites/explosion-spr.txt
+Resources/sprites/gameover-spr.txt
+Resources/sprites/startover-spr.txt
+Resources/sprites/saucer-spr.txt
+Resources/sprites/ship-spr.txt

+How To Compile:
+To compile, open project using the saucer-shoot.sln file found in the vs-2017 folder.
+When it is open, build the program using the Build Solution option under the Build menu on the toolbar.
+After it is built, you can launch the program using the Local Windows Debugger button.

+Other Information:
+After the code is compiled, open up the dragonfly.txt file and you will see a print out of all of the tests for the code.
+Alternatively, you can also open the DevelopmentCheck.cpp file to see all of the tests for the code.
+When you run the code, a window will open up with a ship on the left and a ViewObject on the right You can use the WASD keys to move the ship in all four direction If you move the ship off the right side of the screen, it will be teleported back to its starting position If you press the F key, a sound effect will play when the key is released If you press the left mouse button, the number of the viewObject will increase If you press the Q key, Music will start to play and then control will be taken away Text and a character will be displayed on the screen and after a little, the screen will change and the character and text will move
+Soon, the music will pause, and a sound will play and stop part way through After a little, the same sound will play again, pause part way through and resume after a little, the music will then resume.